jabinx92/lol-id-project/README.md

 jabinx92 note - This project is in correlation to your "lol-test-deploy" repo.
 Open "lol-test-deploy" repo, make changes with npm start + node server.js.
+- first npm install
+- make sure node is set to version '12.19.0'
+- run node server.js in terminal

 Once changes have been made, run npm run build and copy the build file to replace this build file, commit changes and heroku automatically redeploys.

 Heroku note - used http://www.uptimerobot.com/ to constantly keep heroku app awake every 5 minutes, so it does not sleep.